HareemFatima5/Vibe-Shift-LLM/README.md

 2. **Backend Engineering:** Through the implementation of a persistent SQLite database and structured API routes.
 3. **Data Science and Analytics:** Through automated quality scoring, interactive visualizations, and CSV export functionality.

+For Master's applications and data science roles, this project demonstrates an ability to build end-to-end AI systems rather than just calling APIs.

 ---